norbelcasasmurillo/osticket-prereqs/README.md

 <h4>Sidenotes:</h4>

-- The screenshots shown below are from macbook pro 13 (what I used)
+- The screenshots shown below are from windows 10 (what I used for personal computer and VM)
 - Your computer can use any operating system